fredysomy/hms/README.md

 ### 🏠 [Homepage](https://github.com/shaheryarshaikh1011/hms)

-## Project Title
+# Project Title

-This is a Hospital Management System WebApp made by Nodejs with separate Panel for Admin and Separate Panel for receptionist(user).
+* This is a Hospital Management System WebApp made by Nodejs with separate Panel for Admin and Separate Panel for receptionist(user).

+  *	 hospital management system web app is developed for keeping records of hospital data and managing it regarding patients ,doctors and appointments.
+  *	 this web app will provide facility to admin to login using his credentials and view, add, modify the hospital records.
+  *	 the main motive of this system is to computerize all the records regarding doctors, patients and be able to access it anywhere from the world

-## Motivation
+# Motivation

-Using a web app instead of Book-based systems is better
+## Disadvantages of traditional record-keeping

+* 	book-based records have no security they can be easily modified.
+* 	records can be lost due to calamities like floods , fire ,earthquakes.
+* 	suppose the hospital has two branches and a patient visits branch A for his first appointment and then branch B for his second appointment, then his data will only be at branch one which would have to be copied entirely at branch B  hence recursion issue happens.
+* data at either branches may be different because data will get updated at different times, hence this is also a disadvantage as data will not be consistent.

+## Advantages of hms web-app

+* no need of different people at different branches to manage the data, single person i.e. the Admin  will be able to manage data of all the branches.
+* it helps to reduce cost as data is computerized instead of paper-book  based system.
+* increases data security as only people having credentials i.e. login id and password can access the data.
+* it reduces human errors such as wrong appointment time, date or wrong doctor and patient details.
+* accessing data is very easy, using the software data can be accessed anywhere in the world using internet

-## Technologies
+# Technologies

 Project is created with:
 * Frontend:EJS,CSS,Bootstrap